-Table 1 shows the results comparing the precision, recall, and Fmeasure of various different feature representations.
-The Simple system simply represents each column by the fields it contains.
-The Trigram representation extracts letter trigram features for each field whereas the Rich representation extracts all possible features domains and feature types described in Section 4.1.1.
-Each representation uses the information-theoretic vector space model presented in Section 4.1.2.
-The F-measure of the simple representation is as good as if not better than the other two.
-This is due to the power of the mutual-information vector-space model which in effect automatically discovers the key values of a particular data domain.
+Table 1 shows the results comparing the precision, recall, and F-measure of various different feature representations.
+The Simple system simply represents each column by the data elements it contains.
+The Trigram representation extracts letter trigram features for each field whereas the Rich representation extracts all